What is Lye Water in Cooking?

 Preheat oven to 120°C and line a baking tray with aluminum foil.
 Add the baking soda on the foiled tray, spread it out and bake for about an hour.
 The baking soda will lose about 1/3 of its weight and gain strong alkali.
 Warning: Do not touch with bare hands.
 It will cause irritation to sensitive skin.
 Carefully transfer it into an airtight jar and prevent the powder from absorbing moisture from the air.

-How to use it as Lye Water: Add 1 teaspoon baked baking soda to 4 teaspoon water and stir it well.
+How to use it as Lye Water: (After baking) Add 1 teaspoon baked baking soda to 4 teaspoon water and stir it well.

 Lihia Water by Bernadeth Asian Store in Hörby, Sweden